HackerDom/ructf-2021/sploits/employeexer/README.md

 * Use secret in cookies and get flag in personal info (bank card number).

 # Defense
-Use two different redis databases.
+Use two different redis databases for employee index and user sessions.